DabbinDallas/A4K_Recommendations/Recommended Add-ons.md

 > 8. Select the [Repository Name]
 > 9. Go into the "Video add-ons" section in the repo, and select The Crew

+## DaddyLive/DaddyLive V2
+This is an add-on that specialises in Live Sports (Soccer, Basketball, Baseball, Football, Wrestling, Motorsport, Cricket, etc.) and Live TV.
+It is built around the official website for Daddylive

+> [!WARNING]
+> This is a P2P addon, if you use it, you may want to use a VPN

+> [!IMPORTANT]
+> Installation:
+> 1. Go to the Kodi file manager
+> 2. Click on "Add source"
+> 3. The path for the source is  https://team-crew.github.io (Give it a name [SourceName]).
+> 4. If you find the add-on isnt working properly from the above link then you can try:
+> 5. Go to "Add-ons"
+> 6. In Add-ons, select Install add-on from zip
+> 7. When asked for the location, select [SourceName], and install elementum
+> 8. Go back to Add-ons install, but this time, select "Install from repository"
+> 9. Select the [Repository Name]
+> 10. Go into the "Video add-ons" section in the repo, and select plugin.video.elementum add-on

 ## Elementum & Elementum Burst
 A fork of Quasar, Elementum uses a new torrent engine with extra features such as streaming directly to memory, downloading to FAT32 systems or NAS.
 Elementum can sync with Trakt and supports library integration.
 Official Site: http://elementum.surge.sh/
 > [!WARNING]